1000 Islands Tower

 The 1000 Islands Tower is a concrete observation tower, on Hill Island, in Ontario, about 620 meters from the border of New York State.
-Built in 1965, the tower provides panoramic views over the Thousand Islands of both countries, from a height of 400 ft above the St. Lawrence River.
+Built and opened in June 15, 1965, the tower provides panoramic views over the Thousand Islands of both countries, from a height of 400 ft above the St. Lawrence River.

 It is generally open from May to October.